 * Denotes major articles in this Readers Guide series

 At right is a photo by this editor in Dallas showing Dealey Plaza.
 The Texas Book Depository Building where Oswald worked is behind the row of trees.
-The car in the center lane is near at the location of Kennedy's limo at the time of his fatal shooting.
+The car in the center lane is near the location of President Kennedy's limo at the time of his fatal shooting.

 - Project Provides JFK Readers Guide To New Books, Videos , Oct.
 26, 2013.
-This is a list of new books and films in 1963.
+This is a list of new books and films in 2013.

-- Project Lists JFK Assassination Books, Archives, Reports & Videos, Nov.
+- Project Lists JFK Assassination Reports, Archives, Videos, Events, Nov.
 2, 2013.
 Leading video, events and archives from the last 50 years. *